dapr/blog/daprblog/content/posts/2023/dapr_flomesh/index.md

 With the rise of microservices architecture, as the scale grows larger, the difficulty and fragmentation of service governance has significantly increased.
 The emergence of service meshes solves these problems.
 A service mesh is a dedicated infrastructure layer for handling communication between services.
 Through it, functionality such as observability, traffic management, and security can be added transparently without adding it to your code.

 [Flomesh](https://flomesh.io) service mesh uses the programmable proxy [Pipy](https://github.com/flomesh-io/pipy) as the core to provide east-west and north-south traffic management.
 Through L7-based traffic management capabilities, it breaks through the network isolation between computing environments, proposes a virtual flat network, and enables communication between applications in different computing environments.
 Flomesh service mesh can be imagined as a "big mesh" that covers multiple clusters.
+Flomesh service mesh is a suite of components including [osm-edge](https://flomesh.io/osm-edge) a lightweight Service Mesh Interface (SMI) compatible service mesh for, [FSM](https://github.com/flomesh-io/fsm) components like Ingress controller, Egress gateway, Loadbalancer, Kubernetes MCS API implementation, Kubernetes Gateway API implementation etc.

 {{< imgproc flomesh_dapr_blog_arch.png  Resize "800x" />}}